-Cost and benefits of further excise increases - Better understand / quantify the expected benefits and costs of future excise increases on previously assessed impacts No quantification of any costs or any benefits.
-This means decision makers have no idea of the magnitude of any of the costs and benefits.
-There isn't even a short table summarising all of them.
-BODE3 can give data on health benefits (scaling to account for differences in elasticities).
-Can use Atkinson measures of inequality to give rough costs of the regressive effect.
+Cost and benefits of further No quantification of any costs or any benefits.
+BODE3 can give data on health The report still gives little quantification of the cost and benefits of excise increases - Better This means decision makers have no idea of benefits (scaling to account for future excise increases, and the report does not state a conclusion understand / quantify the the magnitude of any of the costs and benefits. differences in elasticities). on whether the benefits exceed the costs. expected benefits and costs of There isn't even a short table summarising all of Can use Atkinson measures of The constitute of consequence of further in constitute to the constitute of future excise increases on previously assessed impacts them. inequality to give rough costs of the regressive effect.
 Can use fiscal cost data on crime to quantify cost of robberies.
-The report still gives little quantification of the cost and benefits of future excise increases, and the report does not state a conclusion on whether the benefits exceed the costs.
 The report instead recommends further increasing tobacco excise on the basis that "it is the most effective tool".
 However, whether excise is the most effective tool was not one of the evaluation questions set out in the CSO.
 Furthermore, the report does not clearly state the evidence and logic supporting how they reached this conclusion.
 One would expect an assessment of the costs and benefits of tobacco excise would be necessary to reach the conclusion it is "the most effective tool".
-BODE3 has already demonstrated health costs associated with tobacco use in NZ under multiple excise scenarios.
-This work is cited a number of times in the report, and recalculating this would not produce a materially different result.
-We drew on their results as part of our assessment of further excise tax increases being a fundamental part of the smoking control package going forward.
-Report has clarified and make more explicit the costs and benefits as underpinned by the work already cited in the report.
-In particular, the critical fact the elasticity has not materially moved (noting movements within the elasticity) critically underpins the assessment of costs and benefits.
-We have included a specific discussion around this in the summary of costs and benefits The final report provides no quantification of the tax burden of tobacco excise, how this is affecting different population groups (such as Maori and Pacific peoples), or how it affects inequality measures.
+The final report provides no quantification of the tax burden of tobacco excise, how this is affecting different population groups (such as Maori and Pacific peoples), or how it affects inequality measures.
 The report provides no quantification or even rough guidance of the cost of robberies or illicit trade.
 Citing the BODE3 study, the final report has included some information on the health benefits (and future cost reductions) of tobacco excise increases.
-However, the report does little to critically evaluate these As above estimates, or place them in context.
+However, the report does little to critically evaluate these estimates, or place them in context.
 The BODE3 estimates are for 14 consecutive 10% increases in tobacco excise between 2011 and 2025.
 Compounded, this is an almost four-fold increase in tobacco prices.
 How would an increase of this magnitude affect disposable incomes, black market tobacco use and robberies?
 Given BODE3 estimates 18% of Maori would be daily smokers even in this scenario, how would a four-fold increase in tobacco prices affect Maori as a population?
-As above As above The report also notes that BODE3 modelling has predicted greater falls in Maori smoking rates compared to reality, but does not discuss how this would affect the reported health benefits and reduced health costs.
+The report also notes that BODE3 modelling has predicted greater falls in Maori smoking rates compared to reality, but does not discuss how this would affect the reported health benefits and reduced health costs.

-Evaluation objective Assessment of draft report Suggested improvements to Comment on final report EY Comment, Action and Recommendation draft report The report makes recommends providing more holistic smoking harm reduction services by hypothecating tobacco excise revenue.
+Evaluation objective Assessment of draft report Suggested improvements to draft report Comment on final report The report makes recommends providing more holistic smoking harm reduction services by hypothecating tobacco excise revenue.
 The report also recommends reducing the supply of tobacco by introducing a tobacco retail licensing regime, and restricting tobacco retail locations, particularly near schools, hospitals and marae.
 These are not unreasonable recommendations.
 However, the final report does not provide a broad base of evidence to support these recommendations.
 The report does not evaluate the effectiveness of smoking cessation services, either at reducing smoking rates, or on wider measures of wellbeing.
 It does not consider the costs of a retail licensing regime, and the effect it may have on illicit trade.
 Furthermore, these recommendations are outside the scope of CSO.